FijnandaVanKlingeren/DCE-automation-tool-/README.md

 Make sure to have all python related files in the same project folder when working in PyCharm, including the 'ck_logo' image.
 The template file 'template_DCE_modest_border.qsf' dictates how the DCE survey will look like.
 Currently it is styled according to the Collectieve Kracht theme.
 If anything needs to be changed regarding the looks of the DCE survey, this can be done in that file.

 3. 'DCE_automation_step3_RMarkdown_results_generation_21022023' is RMarkdown code that transforms the results of the Qualtrics survey (the survey that was created in previous steps) into a research report.
 Make sure to fill in all the paths to the right files (orthogonal array, intake data, and collectieve kracht logo)

+4. 'Researcher_Manual_DCE' is a pdf file serving as a sort of manual for the researcher who wants to use the DCE tool, including information on the DCE method itself as well as the process of using the R and Python files to create and analyse the DCE for citizen collectives.